At a Glance

 ✨Tip Number 4

-Be prepared to discuss your availability and flexibility regarding shifts.
-Since the role requires early starts and long hours, showing that you're willing to adapt can make a positive impression.
+Prepare to discuss your availability and flexibility regarding shifts.
+Since the role requires early starts and potential night outs, demonstrating that you're adaptable and willing to meet these requirements can make a positive impression on employers.

 We think you need these skills to ace HGV Class 1 Tramper